quintel/documentation/modules/merit_order/Storage Project within Merit Order.markdown

 ## Scope

 In a first attempt, storage will only fulfil the following functionality within the merit order:

 * Storage is a participant that can consume or produce electricity (if charged).
 * Storage is incorporated within the merit order module.
-It can be disabled by setting its charging capacity or maximum storage charge to zero.
+It can be disabled by the user.
 * Only 'excess electricity' is stored.
 The trigger for charging storage is a negative residual demand (the availability of excess electricity that would be exported or curtailed otherwise).
 How storage and export compete for excess electricity is yet to be decided.
 * The trigger for discharging storage is a positive residual demand.
 As storage is discharged, the full load hours of dispatchables decreases.
-In consequence, storage does not act economically, as it does not maximise revenues during discharge.
+In consequence, storage does not act economically, as it does not maximise r evenues during discharge.

 ## Nomenclature and Definitions